 Meanwhile, one convenient side effect of enrolling in full-time construction school is that I now have the wherewithal to address some of my worries.

 Take fire safety, for example.
-I’ve been to known to lie awake at night, mentally dotting lines of my family’s escape paths from the second floor.
+I’ve been known to lie awake at night, mentally dotting lines of my family’s escape paths from the second floor.
 When I inevitably reached the terrifying hypothetical—“What if the stairway is blocked?”—I’d be bolt-upright in bed, handicapping my toddlers’ odds of unlocking bedroom windows and maneuvering the extinguishers and emergency ladders we bought for each of their bedrooms.

 I know, I know…medication would help.